shrushtinasre03/social-media-sentiment-analysis/src/README.md

-This folder contains project source code for data preprocessing, training, and inference.
+This folder contains project source code for social media analytics.